clawsonm/TwitterBootstrap/README.md

+#Note about BoostCake

-#Development of this plugin has moved [BoostCake](https://github.com/slywalker/cakephp-plugin-boost_cake).
+Development of this plugin has moved to [BoostCake](https://github.com/slywalker/cakephp-plugin-boost_cake).
+However this fork [clawsonm/TwitterBootstrap](https://github.com/clawsonm/TwitterBootstrap) will be maintained for those who cannot switch to BoostCake immediately.

 #TwitterBootstrap Plugin for CakePHP2.x
 The TwitterBootstrap Plugin provides an easy-to-use feature Bootstrap in CakePHP2.x